 Visiting London and wondering which London museums are free?
 Well that and a list of which London museums and galleries are a must see, then this is the post for you!
 I sometimes forget just how amazing London is.

 It’s always so hard recommending places to see and do in the capital for first timers to London as the capital is rich with plenty of things to see and do, whether you are coming for a day’s visit, a couple of days, a week or more.
-I have shared a one day London itinerary, 10 things to do in London as well as the hidden gem that is Greenwich to where to get the best views in London.
+I have shared a two day London itinerary, 10 things to do in London as well as the hidden gem that is Greenwich to where to get the best views in London.

 This post all about free London museums and galleries that are too cool to pass up.
 Some only charge for the for temporary exhibitions, in addition, many also offer tours around the museums, the majority of the tours are also free too.
 You also have plenty of tours in London that also combine a trip to one or two museums with the many tourist sights in London.